- Many universities require English certification, but Poland allows study without IELTS or TOEFL certifications.

 Cost of Living in Poland

 Life in Poland is below the European average, which is also why a growing number of students are choosing to study there.
-In order to work while studying, students must be enrolled in a University.
-They can work for up to 20 hours per week during the academic year and full time for three months during holidays.
+To work while studying, students must be enrolled in a University.
+They can work for up to 20 hours per week during the academic year and full-time for three months during holidays.
 Students can also stay and work beyond graduation if they wish to do so, as long as their stay permit is in order.
 Moving on to accommodation options, one bedroom in a shared apartment in Warsaw can range between €150 and €300, depending on how big the room is and where the flat is located in the city.
 Student dorms are normally cheaper.
 For example, the monthly rent at one of the six dorms owned by the University of Warsaw ranges between €75 and €160.
 The cost changes according to the type of room.

 Conclusion